Project Glasswing and the New Baseline for Cybersecurity Assessment

 The Timeline Question

-Firms that begin building AI-augmented assessment methodologies now will have tested workflows, documented case studies, and client trust by the time these capabilities are widely available.
-Firms that wait will spend that period explaining why their assessments missed what was findable.
-The same dynamic we covered in our PE firm's guide to cybersecurity due diligence applies here: the cost of adoption is far lower than the cost of being the firm that delivered the clean assessment before the AI-augmented audit found the problems.
+The advisory-firm implication sharpened rather than changed.
+The window to be "ahead of the curve" did not last 12 months; it lasted one fiscal quarter.
+Firms that began building AI-augmented assessment methodologies in April have tested workflows and documented case studies today.
+Firms that waited are now operating in the environment this article anticipated, without the runway.
+The same dynamic we covered in our PE firm's guide to cybersecurity due diligence applies with the timeline compressed: the cost of adoption is far lower than the cost of being the firm that delivered the clean assessment before the AI-augmented audit found the problems.
+For the executive metrics that follow from machine-speed discovery (the Velocity Gap and the Blast Radius Index), see the Velocity Gap doctrine.

 Practical Steps